doctrine/phpcr-odm-documentation/en/reference/query-builder-2.rst

 Selecting specific properties - select
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can fields to populate with values using the ``select`` factory node, this is
+You can specify fields to populate with values using the ``select`` factory
-currently only useful when :ref:`hydrating to PHPCR nodes
+node, this is currently only useful when :ref:`hydrating to PHPCR nodes
 <queryref_hydration>`.
-The default (object) hydration will *always* hydrate all
+The default (object) hydration will *always* hydrate
-fields regardless of what you specify.
+all fields regardless of what you specify.

 .. code-block:: php